 This change in diagnostic criteria is more accurate because the fact remains that some people are clinically depressed whether or not they lost a loved one.
 More importantly, the death of their loved one may not be the reason for their depression.
 Although the death of a loved one can be a trigger for someone to develop depression, it should also be noted that most people do not develop clinical depression as a result of bereavement.

 How are Depression and Grief Different?
 Some of the defining differences between grieving (one’s reaction to a loss) and depression is that when someone is grieving, they can experience moments of happiness, enjoyment, or hope that things will get easier and then moments of sadness or grief.
 They also don’t tend to suffer from feelings of worthlessness or self-shame.
 In depression, people tend to be chronically burdened by low moods and energy without any or very few moments of reprieve.

 Bereavement and grieving are normal and do not usually require professional support.
 However, if your grief is becoming complicated or doesn’t seem to be easing after a long time, or you would like extra support while you are grieving, then obtaining professional help may be beneficial.

 Can a person have another disorder in addition to depression?

 Yes!
-Often people struggling with depression will find themselves also struggling with an anxiety disorder (i.e., obsessive-compulsive disorder, panic disorder, social phobia, generalized anxiety disorder, and post-traumatic stress disorder), alcohol or drug abuse or addictions.
+Often people struggling with depression will find themselves also struggling with an anxiety disorder (i.e., obsessive-compulsive disorder, panic disorder, social phobia, generalized anxiety disorder, and post-traumatic stress disorder), and alcohol or drug abuse.
 This is called co-morbidity.